Vescent/RUBRIColor-Firmware-Upgrade/README.md

        The 3 files in the .zip file need to be placed in the folder described in the instructions.
 DO NOT RENAME THEM!

+## Configuration S1.118_LD1.24_QT2.72 Prototype for test purposes
+1. Fixes 24V Power Good dropout error messaging and error handling
+2. Fixes messed up Interlock error message handling if the interlock is opened while in the general settings menu
+3. Revises the SHG channels' output current monitoring to re-zero when TEC / Heater current is in the off state.
+4. Fixes backlight and volume numeric level updating so that it responds to API setting
+5. Adds the System Controller firmware build configuration to the response for a #DEVICES API command

-## Configuration S1.117_LD1.25_QT2.71 Prototype for test purposes
+## Configuration S1.117_LD1.23_QT2.71 Prototype for test purposes
-1. Fixes Color Module Labeling so that a prefix only can be configured without a wavelength (Simply omit the wavelenght argument when using the #RCOLORMODULE command.)
+1. Fixes Color Module Labeling so that a prefix only can be configured without a wavelength (Simply omit the wavelength argument when using the #RCOLORMODULE command.)
 2. Fixes missing thermistor type dropdown menu from Plant Settings screen
 3. Fixes NV saving of thermistor settings so that they persist through a power cycle
 4. Fixes I2C error reset if the touch screen is touched too soon after power on